Arackulele/GrimoraMod/README.md

 - Unfortunately this one is a bit hard to track down, as the table colors get reset after each fight.
 Not sure why the boss skull doesn't have the color reset.

-### Rare card choosing breaks/throws exceptions

-- The main culprit from what the team can tell, is that it's an issue with updating the asset bundles.
-The only recommendation we have now is to uninstall the mod completely, and redownload.
-Mod managers seem to be really finnicky.

 ### Current save file is already at the finale with Grimora

 - Make a backup of your save, then delete your current save.
 Having your current save already at the finale seems to break the mod.